MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 # Examples {#sec:examples}

 We provide two examples of typical tasks users are likely to undertake: creating a simulation using an empirical, externally provided sea level curve and one with explicit forcing by an insolation curve.
-These examples are supported by the code used to generate this executable manuscript (FIXME ref to the code) and users are encourage to use that code as a starting point for modifying these examples for their needs.
+These examples are supported by the code used to generate this executable manuscript [@Hidding2025-manuscript] and users are encourage to use that code as a starting point for modifying these examples for their needs.

 The third example serves to illustrate the details of how the wave-induced transport is modelled and how modelling decisions and parameter choices affect the outcomes obtained using this feature.